arhamaamir/arhamaamir/README.md

 <div align="center">

 🔭 Currently building at <a href="https://empeer.tech">Empeer Devlabs</a> & <a href="https://www.linkedin.com/company/empeerden/">Empeer Den</a>
-⚙️ Working on Full-Stack, LLM-powered SaaS, Blockchain Protocols, and Automation
+⚙️ Working on Full-Stack, LLM-powered SaaS, and Automation
-📈 Exploring Business Development, DevRel, GTM strategy & AI Productization
+📈 Exploring Business Development, GTM strategy & AI Productization
 💬 Ask me about SaaS Development, AI Automation or Startup Tech
 ⚡ Fun fact: Web3 is not as decentralized as you'd think 😉